tbTapion/IoT-project_2018/README.md

 The MQTT folder has the MQTT library used in the framework.
 The ExactFramework folder has the framework itself with accompanying examples.

+If this doesn't work, try opening the project in the Unity-old folder and use that.

 ### Raspberry Pi

 Follow the guide over at https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md if you want to use a raspberry pi for the MQTT broker.